apetro/less-iclas-more-better/README.md

 In general, this policy change is intended to

 * bring Apereo in line with how the Apache Foundation requires ICLAs of its committers but does not universally require CLAs of contributors.
-* reduce needless friction in accepting contributions
+* reduce friction in accepting contributions

-This policy change stops needlessly requiring CLAs of contributors.
+This policy change stops universally requiring CLAs of contributors.
 Projects and individual committers can still require CLAs where they see a need.

 * projects, through their PMCs, could still require CLAs of their contributors.
 * individual committers can still require CLAs in their determining their individual comfort with committing a contribution.
 (Attempted contributions always require committer action to actually become part of Apereo software; committers can and should gate that action on all sorts of things, including comfort with the provenance of the contribution).